 The Panel accepts Complainant's submissions regarding the language of the proceeding.
-The Panel also notes that the Domain Name does not have any specific meaning in the Chinese language, and that the Domain Name contains Complainant's DORINA trademark in its entirety, and the addition of the English term "shop" to Complainant's trademark in the Domain Name, all of which indicate that Respondent understands English.
+The Panel also notes that the Domain Name does not have any specific meaning in the Chinese language, and that the Domain Name contains Complainant's AXA trademark in its entirety, and the addition of the English term "insure" to Complainant's trademark in the Domain Name, the Domain Name redirected to an webpage in English that duplicated Complainant's official website; all of which indicate that Respondent understands English.
 The Panel further notes that the Center notified the Parties in Chinese and English of the language of the proceeding as well as notified Respondent in Chinese and English of the Complaint.
 Respondent chose not to comment on the language of the proceeding, nor did Respondent choose to file a Response in Chinese or English.

-The Panel is also mindful of the need to ensure that the proceeding is conducted in a timely and cost-effective manner.
+The Panel is also mindful of the need to ensure that the proceeding is conducted in a timely and costeffective manner.
 Complainant may be unduly disadvantaged by having to translate the Complaint into Chinese and to conduct the proceeding in Chinese.